-The Participation and Non- Charles Schmab Custody Fees will be based on assets in accounts of Registrant's clients who were referred by Charles Schmab and those referred clients' family members living in the same household.
-Thus, Registrant will have incentives to encourage household members of clients referred through the Service to maintain custody of their accounts and execute transactions at Charles Schmab and to instruct Charles Schmab to debit Registrant's fees directly from the accounts.
+The Participation and Non- Charles Schwab Custody Fees will be based on assets in accounts of Registrant's clients who were referred by Charles Schwab and those referred clients' family members living in the same household.
+Thus, Registrant will have incentives to encourage household members of clients referred through the Service to maintain custody of their accounts and execute transactions at Charles Schwab and to instruct Charles Schwab to debit Registrant's fees directly from the accounts.

 For accounts of Registrant's clients maintained in custody at Charles Schwab, Charles Schwab will not charge the client separately for custody but will receive compensation from Registrant's clients in the form of commissions or other transaction-related compensation on securities trades executed through Charles Schwab.
 Charles Schwab also will receive a fee (generally lower than the applicable commission on trades it executes) for clearance and settlement of trades executed through broker-dealers other than Charles Schwab.
 Charles Schwab's fees for trades executed at other broker-dealers are in addition to the other broker-dealers' fees.
-Thus, Registrant has an incentive to cause trades to be executed through Charles Schwab rather than another broker-dealer.
-Registrant nevertheless acknowledges its duty to seek best execution of trades for client accounts.
-Trades for client accounts held in custody at Charles Schwab may be executed through a different broker-dealer than trades for Registrant's other clients.
+Thus, Registrant has an incentive to cause trades to be executed through Charles Schwab may be executed through a different broker-dealer than trades for Registrant's other clients.
 Thus, trades for accounts custodied at Charles Schwab may be executed at different times and different prices than trades for other accounts that are executed at other broker-dealers.